pimutils/khal/doc/source/configspec.rst

 ~~~~~~~~~~~~~~~~~~~~~

-The default section begins with a **[default]** tag.
-Some default values and
-behaviours are set here.
+Some default values and behaviours are set here.

 .. _default-default_calendar: